queryverse/DataValues.jl/README.md

 semantics for ``DataValue``s.
 - Comparison operators like ``==``, ``<`` etc. on ``DataValue``s return
 ``Bool`` values, i.e. they are normal [predicates](https://en.wikipedia.org/wiki/Predicate_(mathematical_logic)).
-- Common arithmetic inplace operators like ``+`` have methods that lift ``DataValue`` arguments without the use of the dot broadcast syntax.
-- The package provides a configurable whitelist approach to lifting (see below).
+- The package provides many lifted methods.
 - One can access or unpack the value within a ``DataValue`` either via the ``get(x)`` function, or use the ``x[]`` syntax.